Get Started with Oracle Linux Automation Manager

 Introduction

-Oracle Linux Automation Manager provides features allowing your organization to effectively manage infrastructure configuration through a browser-based user interface.
+Oracle Linux Automation Manager provides features that allow your organization to manage infrastructure configuration effectively through a browser-based user interface.

 By the end of this tutorial, you'll have a working Oracle Linux Automation Manager installation ready to run more complex playbooks.